fkr4eng/stafo/data/V0/formalized_statements_v0.md

 - 'Zeitbereich' is associated to 'reellwertige Funktion'
 - 'Bildbereich' is associated to 'komplexwertige Funktion'

-- The type of argument1 of 'Laplace-Transformation' is 'reellwertige Funktion'.
+- The type of argument1 of 'Laplace Transformation' is 'reellwertige Funktion'.
-- The result type of 'Laplace-Transformation' is 'komplexwertige Funktion'.
+- The result type of 'Laplace Transformation' is 'komplexwertige Funktion'.
 - // I am not sure how to model the relation between 'Zeitbereich' and 'reellwertigen Funktionen'.
 It seems that 'Zeitbereich' is a domain where 'reellwertigen Funktionen' are defined.
 However, it is not clear to me how to represent this.
 - // I am not sure how to model the relation between 'Bildbereich' and 'komplexwertigen Funktionen'.
 It seems that 'Bildbereich' is a domain where 'komplexwertigen Funktionen' are defined.
 However, it is not clear to me how to represent this.
 - // I am not sure how to model the relation between 'Zeitbereich' and 'Bildbereich'.
-It seems that 'Bildbereich' is the image of 'Zeitbereich' under the 'Laplace-Transformation'.
+It seems that 'Bildbereich' is the image of 'Zeitbereich' under the 'Laplace Transformation'.
 However, it is not clear to me how to represent this.

 - // snippet(51)
-- There is a unary operator: 'Zeitableitung'
-- 'Zeitableitung' has the alternative label 'time derivative'
-- The type of argument1 of 'Zeitableitung' is 'reellwertige Funktion'
-- The result type of 'Zeitableitung' is 'reellwertige Funktion'
-- 'Zeitableitung' is associated to 'Zeitbereich'
 - There is an explanation:
     - verbal summary: 'It will soon become clear why such a seemingly complicated and initially unintuitive transformation is very advantageous for working with transfer elements.
 For this purpose, we will first consider a particularly practical property of the Laplace transform, namely the "effect" on the time derivative  \(\dot f\) of a function \(f\).'
-    - related to: 'Laplace-Transformation'
+    - related to: 'Laplace Transformation'
 - There is a general statement:
     - full source code: 'Für die Laplace-Transformierte der Zeitableitung von  \(f\) gilt: \begin{align*} F^\ast(s) &= \int\limits_0^\infty \diff{f}{t}(t)\mathrm{e}^{-st}\df t. \intertext{Partielle Integration liefert} F^\ast(s) &= \left[ \mathrm{e}^{-st} f(t) \right]_{t=0}^{t=\infty} - \int\limits_0^\infty f(t)(-s\mathrm{e}^{-st})\df t=-f(0) + s \int\limits_0^\infty f(t)\mathrm{e}^{-st}\df t. \intertext{Wegen \eqref{eq:LaplaceHin} ergibt sich daraus} F^\ast(s)&=-f(0) + sF(s) = s \mathcal{L}\left\{f(t)\right\} - f(0). \end{align*}'
     - formalized setting: